Marrowstone Island Community Association (MICA)

 Present Day Sound View Cemetery

-The Sound View Cemetery contains 705 plots suitable for casket and/or urn interments.
-319 plots are in use, burial rights in 226 plots have been purchased and as yet unused, and burial rights in an additional 160 plots are available for sale.
 Sound View Cemetery has been under constant care of the Cemetery Committee members since 1937.
-Committee members are volunteers who are elected by the Marrowstone Island Community Association (MICA), a not for profit WA Corporation.
-They operate under the direction of the MICA Board of Directors and in accordance with established by-laws.
-The Cemetery is licensed by the State of Washington as a Private Cemetery.
-It is open to all Marrowstone Island residents and their families.
+Committee members are volunteers who are elected by the Marrowstone Island Community Association (MICA), a not-for-profit WA Corporation.
+They operate under the direction of the MICA Board of Directors and in accordance with established bylaws.
+The Cemetery is licensed by the State of Washington as a Historic Private Non-Endowment Cemetery.
+It is open to all Marrowstone Island property owners and their families.

 Inquiries